11. Winchelsea to Appledore: Cinque Port Towns and Romney Marsh

 There is much for pilgrims to discover in Winchelsea and Rye, the ‘two towers’ of the Old Way, so move slowly here.
 If you are willing to walk the extra mile, explore Winchelsea’s original settlement of Iham (latterly St Leonard’s Mill, now the ‘Mill Mound’) where a once famous holy well can still be found trickling out the side of the hill nearby.
 Explaining this now-lost town, the National Trust explains: “The town and port of Old Winchelsea was built on a shingle bar, which made it particularly susceptible to coastal erosion.
 After devastating storms in the late 13th century, King Edward I decided to refound the town on higher ground at the Hill of Iham.
 The hill already held a small settlement, including the church of St Leonard.”

-Return to town via the Pipewell Gate, pass the Old Town Well and Winchelsea Farm Kitchen.
+Return to town via the Pipewell Gate, and pass the Old Town Well.
 You may also wish to visit the town museum, detailing the extraordinary history of this small town.
 Leave town via Strand Gate, and make another diversion to St Katherine’s Well if you have the energy.

 Follow the slightly busy lanes, parallel with the River Brede, before veering northeast toward Camber Castle, across the majestic open plains between Winchelsea and Rye.
 This was built on the order of Henry VIII to deter French raiders, but never used in anger or defence.
 Today it is usually locked tight, but in the summer there are tours run by Rye Harbour Nature Reserve.